github/training-kit/paths/git-trouble/fc-commitsucks.md

   Keep in mind, all exercises expect you to have run the script to create files using the scripts found on the [Set Up Your Environment](/on-demand/git-trouble/01) page.
 pushed: |
-  Before we being fixing a terrible commit message that you have pushed to the remote, the risks should be identified.
-Fixing a commit message that you have pushed is going to require the use of the `--force` modifier which can cause some **serious** problems for other collaborators on your project.
-If knowing that fixing your commit message could cause problems doesn't trouble you, lets get started.
+  Before you begin worrying about that terrible commit message you have pushed to the remote, let's talk about the risks associated with fixing it.
+Fixing a commit message you have already pushed is going to require you to use `git push --force`. `push --force` can cause some **serious** problems for other collaborators on your project.
+The embarrassment of a mis-spelled word is nothing compared to the embarrassment of messing up your collaborators.
+If your commit is really that bad, or if causing problems doesn't trouble you, keep reading.

-  If you aren't fixing your last commit, skip down some.
+  Start by asking yourself:

+   > Am I trying to fix the **last** commit I made or one a few commits back?

+  ### Fixing the Last Commit

   If you are fixing the **last** commit you made you can do the following:

-   1. Ensure you are on the correct `branch` and enter: `git commit --amend`.
+   1. Ensure you are on the correct `branch`
+   1. Use `git log --oneline` to ensure the commit you want to fix is at the top of the list.
+   1. Enter: `git commit --amend`.
-   1. Instead of having the commit message say, `adding file 6`, why not try something like `Add file 6`.
-Once you have entered the commit message, just close the editor.
+   1. Enter the desired commit message and close the text editor.
    1. Enter: `git push --force` to force your change to your remote.

   **BOOM** you just fixed your terrible commit message and you potentially caused problems for other collaborators.
 Congratulations!!!
 In all seriousness, editing a commit message might seem important at the time, but pushing a terrible commit message isn't the worst thing in the world, so it is recommended that you do this sparingly.

+  ### Fixing an Older Commit

   If you aren't fixing your **last** commit, you can perform the following...actually wait, this process is very complex and you _really_ need to figure out if you _need_ to fix those commit messages that badly.

   Still here?
 Ok, here we go:

    1. Ensure you are on the correct `branch` and enter: `git log --oneline`
-   1. Identify the SHA-1 hash code associated with the commit when **file 4** was committed.
+   1. Identify the SHA-1 hash for the commit just before the one you would like to change.
+For this example, let's pretend we want to fix the commit for file 5, so we will pick the SHA-1 associated with the **file 4** commit.
    1. Enter: `git rebase -i SHA-1`, where SHA-1 is the SHA-1 of the commit for adding **file 4**.
-This will cause a `rebase` window to display in `-i` (or interactive) mode.
+The `-i` is the interactive option and will open your text editor, allowing you to modify the `rebase` script.
-   1. Identify the commits you want to modify, for this example, select the commits for **adding file 5** and **adding file 6**.
-Replace the word `pick` with an `e` or the word `edit`.
-After selecting the commits, close the editor.
-After closing the editor, go back to the terminal to begin editing the commit messages.
+   1. Identify the commits you want to modify in the list and replace the word `pick` with an `e` or the word `edit`.
+When you are happy with your selections, close the editor and go back to the terminal.
-   1. To begin editing the commit message(s), enter `git commit --amend`, and edit the commit message.
-After editing the commit message, close your editor.
+   1. The rebase will stop at the first commit to be edited.
+To begin editing the first commit message, enter `git commit --amend`.
+Your text editor will open, allowing you to edit the commit message.
-   1. If you are happy with the message you typed, enter: `git rebase --continue`.
-If you need to change your commit message again, enter: `git commit --amend` and repeat these steps.
-You will need to perform this process of `git commit --amend`, edit the commit message, `git rebase --continue`, until you have edited each commit you marked with an `e` during the initial stage of the `rebase`.
-   1. Once you have finished editing commit messages, enter: `git rebase --continue`, and the `rebase` will finish.
-   1. After finishing the `rebase`, enter `git push --force`.
+   1. Close the text editor and enter: `git rebase --continue`.
+   1. Repeat the two previous steps for each commit you would like to edit.
+   1. When you have edited the last commit, the rebase will finish.
+Enter: `git push --force` to push your new commits to the remote.

 didnt-push: |
   You have a couple of options when it comes to fixing a bad commit message.
 First, you need to ask yourself: